pomdtr/smallweb.run/cloud/README.md

 # smallweb.live

 > [!WARNING]
-> smallweb.live does not exist yet, this is just proposal.
-Add your email to the [waitlist](https://cloud.smallweb.run) to be among the first to get access to it!
+> smallweb.live is currently in private alpha.
+Add you email to the [waitlist](https://cloud.smallweb.run) to be among the first to get access to it!

 ## Introduction